laravel/nova-docs/4.0/resources/authorization.md

 #### Dynamic Relatable Methods

-You can customize the "relatable" query for individual relationships by using a dynamic method name.
+You can customize the "relatable" query for individual relationships by using a dynamic, convention based method name.
 For example, if your application has a `Post` resource, in which posts can be tagged, but the `Tag` resource is associated with different types of models, you may define a `relatableTags` method to customize the relatable query for this relationship:

 ```php
 /**